 Prior to joining ERS in August of 2010, Kristen worked in Chicago Public Schools’ Office of Research, Evaluation, and Accountability, first as a Project Manager, and later as the Director of Accountability.
-In these roles, she managed the District’s implementation of No Child Left Behind’s school accountability provisions and led the development of a new School Performance Policy, and Student and Parent Surveys.
-Kristen also taught 7th grade in Chicago Public Schools as a Teach for America corps member.
+She also taught 7th grade in Chicago Public Schools as a Teach for America corps member.
 While in graduate school, she worked for Lighthouse Academies, a charter management organization, where she designed an organizational strategy to support strong data practices in schools.

 When she’s not at work, Kristen spends every moment she can with her three children, getting out into nature as much as possible.
 She also enjoys getting involved in her local communnity – currently, she serves as grants chair of a local education foundating and chair of her school's METCO Coordinating Committee, which helps the community organize to support the success of the METCO program in town.